Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Control Study on Post-training Decisions

 \subsection{Does Less Data Always Lead to Poorer Recoverability?}

-\textbf{Hypothesis.} Recent works have shown that data quality is critical for strong reasoning capabilities \citep{dang2025reinforcement, albalak2025big, guha2025openthoughts}.
-The ``Less-Is-More'' (LIMO) hypothesis \citep{ye2025limoreasoning} pushes for an extreme version of this claim---a minimal amount of ``high-quality'' data is sufficient to elicit complicated reasoning. \cite{ye2025limoreasoning} curate the LIMO dataset of 817 examples filtered based on heuristics and support their claim with the performance of the \texttt{LIMO-32B} model on popular reasoning benchmarks.
-Their results imply that data quantity is less important for training LLM reasoning as long as the data quality is ``high'' based on their criteria.
-However, we observe a contrary result in Table~\ref{tab:combined_all_test_results} where the \texttt{LIMO-32B} model reports the worst recoverability despite decent solo-reasoning performance.
-To understand this, we ask: \textit{Is the less-is-more paradigm inherently limited for off-trajectory reasoning?}
+\paragraph{Hypothesis.} Recent works have shown that data quality is critical for strong reasoning capabilities \citep{dang2025reinforcement, albalak2025big, guha2025openthoughts}.
+The ``Less-Is-More'' (LIMO) hypothesis \citep{ye2025limoreasoning} pushes for an extreme version of this claim -- minimal amount of ``high-quality'' data is sufficient to elicit reasoning. \citep{ye2025limoreasoning} curates the LIMO dataset of 817 examples filtered based on heuristics and support their claim with the performance of \texttt{LIMO-32B} model on popular reasoning benchmarks.
+However, we observed a contrary result in Table~\ref{tab:combined_math_results} where the \texttt{LIMO-32B} model reported the worst recoverability despite decent solo-reasoning performance.
+To understand this, we ask -- \textit{is less-is-more paradigm inherently limited for off-trajectory reasoning?}

-\textbf{Setup.} We train \texttt{Qwen2.5-3B-Base} models on two larger datasets of mixed ``quality'' and two smaller ones of only ``high-quality'' data: (1) \textbf{FULL-8K}: MATH8K dataset distilled from \texttt{QwQ-32B} in \S \ref{sec:control_study_teacher_models} (i.e., the same dataset used to train QwQ-Distill 3B in \S \ref{sec:control_study_teacher_models}); (2) \textbf{FULL-8.8K}: a mix of FULL-8K and the LIMO dataset \citep{ye2025limoreasoning}; (3) \textbf{LIMO-800}: the LIMO dataset; and (4) \textbf{LIMO-600}: 600 ``challenging'' examples we extracted from FULL-8K, following the ``LIMO'' principle, i.e., classified as Level-5 difficulty and with long reasoning trajectories.
-We train each model with SFT until its benchmark performance plateaus.
+\paragraph{Setup.} We train \texttt{Qwen2.5-3B-Base} models on two larger datasets of mixed ``quality'' and two smaller ones of only ``high-quality'' data: (1) \textbf{FULL-8K}: MATH8K dataset distilled from QwQ 32B in \S \ref{sec:control_study_teacher_models}, (2) \textbf{FULL-8.8K}: a mix of FULL-8K and the LIMO dataset.
+(3) \textbf{LIMO-800}: the LIMO dataset, and (4) \textbf{LIMO-600}: 600 ``challenging'' examples we extracted from following the ``LIMO'' principle, i.e. classified as Level-5 difficulty and with long reasoning trajectories.
 Figure~\ref{fig:control_study_limo} plots recoverability scores against benchmark scores at different checkpoints during training.

-\textbf{Results:} To our surprise, \textbf{models trained on less data are not necessarily worse on recoverability but exhibit extremely high variance between checkpoints.} LIMO-600 and LIMO-800 3B models show markedly different levels of recoverability against similar benchmark scores.
+\paragraph{Results:} \textbf{Models trained on less data are not necessarily worse on recoverability but exhibit extremely high variance between checkpoints.} For example, we observe that \texttt{LIMO-600} and \texttt{LIMO-800} 3B models show markedly different levels of recoverability against similar benchmark scores.
 On the other hand, FULL-8K and FULL-8.8K models trained on larger datasets have minimal variance across checkpoints with the same benchmark scores.